Dzaleka-Connect/dzaleka-connect/directory/profile/king-chapati.md

 seo:
   title: King Chapati | Profile
   description: >-
-    The chapati business was initiated by a young refugee, entrepreneur called KING in Dzaleka refugee camp.
+    The chapati business was initiated by a young refugee, an entrepreneur called KING in Dzaleka refugee camp.
   robots: []
   extra:
     - name: 'og:title'